colldplay/ROS/README.md

 # ROS
-geenral info about using ROS
+general info about using ROS